Bit-Nation/legacy/README.md

 # Legacy software

-## This is a repo that hold's a lot of our test's / poc's and so on.
-Some code was written very fast, only to prove if thing's work.
+## This is a repository which holds a lot of our tests / pocs and so on.
+Some code was written quickly, only to prove if things work.